evert/evert.github.com/_posts/2015/2015-03-02-dropbox-post-api.md

 One way to solve this issue entirely and fix all problems related to this, is disconnect the query you are doing from its result.

-To do this, you could create a `/queries` endpoint where you could submit a `POST` to with a body that contains all the details to your query.
+To do this, you could create a `/queries` endpoint where you allow clients to submit `POST` requests to, with request bodies containing all the details of your query.

 This operation could create a new 'query resource' and responds by saying that the result of this query can be found at `/queries/1` using a